 Daniel Lemons Appointed Interim President of Lehman College

-Lehman College has a new interim president, following the promotion of José Luis Cruz as executive vice chancellor and provost for the City University of New York (CUNY).
+Lehman College has a new interim president, following the promotion of José Luis Cruz as executive vice chancellor and provost and university provost for The City University of New York (CUNY).
 CUNY Chancellor Félix V. Matos Rodríguez has appointed Daniel Lemons to take the helm of CUNY’s only four-year college in the Bronx beginning July 1.

 "It is an honor to have been asked by CUNY Chancellor Matos Rodríguez to serve as interim president of Lehman College.
 In the coming year we will work together to advance the goals President Cruz set for Lehman to the next level," said Lemons.